 Dr. Walker worked at the University of Missouri for 20 years, serving as a curriculum writer, grant writer, and director of leadership and professional development in the MU Graduate School.
 Dr. Walker mentored hundreds of NSF GRF applicants throughout her career.
-From 2012-2018, Dr. Walker managed a website called GRFP insights that was used by 10,000 unique visitors from 100+ college towns throughout the United States.
+From 2012-2018, Dr. Walker created and curated a website of original content and handouts called GRFP insights that was used by over 10,000 unique visitors annually from 100+ college towns throughout the United States.
 The NSF endorsed Dr. Walker’s website as one of the best resources in the country for NSF GRF applicants.
 Since retiring from MU, Dr. Walker has voluntarily mentored many MU NSF GRF applicants, including several McNair Fellows and MARC/IMSD students.

 This prestigious award honors faculty or staff who continue her legacy of student mentorship as it relates to graduate and professional education and fellowship advising.
 Those contributions may have come in the form of: